-The Faculty of Graduate and Postdoctoral Studies requires a B+ (76%) minimum in 300 and 400 level courses, however, based on the quality and quantity of applications we have received in recent years, the competitive GPA for the MOT Program is 84% based on all senior level courses (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
+The Faculty of Graduate and Postdoctoral Studies requires a B+ (76%) minimum in 300 and 400 level courses, however, based on the quality and quantity of applications we have received in recent years, the competitive GPA for the MOT Program is 84% based on the most recent 45 senior level credits (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
 The competitive average varies each application year and can increase or decrease depending on the number of applications received and the average of those applications.

 3. Successful completion of the following prerequisite courses.
 The prerequisite courses can be in progress at the time of the application deadline, but must be completed by April 30 of the application year.
 Students with prerequisite courses in progress during the Summer term (ie. May-August) cannot apply for the September 2021 intake.

 - Accepted Human Anatomy Course (1 course of 3 credits or equivalent): focus on gross human anatomy of the upper and lower limbs and trunk.
 To view the lists of accepted and declined courses (to fulfill this requirement), or for information on submitting a course for review, please visit the Human Anatomy Requirement page.